close

 Financial Barriers

 One of the most significant barriers for African American female college students is financial constraints.
 Many come from low-income families and communities where resources are limited.
 The cost of tuition, books, and living expenses can be overwhelming.
 Despite the availability of scholarships and financial aid, these students often accrue significant debt.
-The Pell Grant, which assists low-income students, does not cover the full cost of attending college, leaving many to take on student loans.
+The Pell Grant, which assists low-income students, does not cover the total cost of attending college, leaving many to take on student loans.
 Additionally, financial literacy and the ability to navigate the complexities of financial aid systems can pose further challenges.

 Financial barriers begin long before African American female students set foot on a college campus.
 The disparities in income and wealth between African American families and their white counterparts are well-documented.
 According to the Federal Reserve, the median wealth of white families is significantly higher than that of African American families.
 This wealth gap translates into fewer financial resources available for higher education.
 Many African American families must prioritize immediate financial needs over long-term investments in education, which can limit the ability of students to afford college.